Fujifilm X100F vs Leica X-U Typ 113

 It is notable that the X100F has a microphone port, which is missing on the X-U Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X100F and the X-U Typ 113 are recent models that are part of the current product line-up.
-The X100F replaced the earlier Fujifilm X100T, while the X-U Typ 113 does not have a direct predecessor.
+Both the X100F and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The X100F was replaced by the Fujifilm X100V, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100F and the Leica X-U Typ 113?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.